JD-HST-GT/HST-GT/Data/README.md

 # Dataset for Heterogeneous Spatial-Temporal Graph Prediction

-The dataset takes *(i)* a heterogeneous subgraph including 74 heterogeneous nodes, 554 edges and 312 routes; *(ii)* temporal data within 10 days.
+The dataset takes *(i)* a heterogeneous subgraph including heterogeneous nodes, edges and routes; *(ii)* temporal data within n days.

 ## Spatial Information

-The heterogeneous graph includes 30 warehouses(Nodetype: Node1) and 44 sorting centers(Nodetype: Node2).
+The heterogeneous graph includes warehouses(Nodetype: Node1) and sorting centers(Nodetype: Node2).

 The spatial information is recorded in *Spatial_Graph_Edge.csv*, *Spatial_Delivery_Route.csv* and *Node_Type2_Rank_Score.csv*, the details of these files are shown below:

 ### Spatial_Graph_Edge.csv
-This file record the 554 edges in the heterogeneous warehouse-center graph, and the heterogeneous graph is constructed by this file.
+This file record the edges in the heterogeneous warehouse-center graph, and the heterogeneous graph is constructed by this file.
 |  Column | Description  |
 |  ----  | ----  |
 |  source_id   |  ID of source node |